-To get a Stage 2 Sync Pair to evolve, the same procedure applies except that you need to reach level 45, and that you need an Evolution Stone instead of a Shard.
-As before, hitting level 45 unlocks a new mission, which you can then undertake with a Stone.
+To get a Stage 2 Sync Pair to evolve, the same procedure applies except that you need to reach level 45, and that you need Evolution Stones instead of Shards.
+As before, hitting level 45 unlocks a new mission, which you can then undertake with 3 Stones.
 Voilà, a fully-evolved Stage 3 Sync Pair!
 As before, this evolution will increase your Pokémon’s base stats.
 Note that Stage 3 Evolution missions are quite difficult - we recommend leveling all the way to the 55-60 range in order to complete them.

 In addition, when you fully evolve a Pokémon in a Sync Pair, whether that means getting it to Stage 2 or Stage 3 evolution, it will gain an all-new unique Sync Move as opposed to the standard [Type] Sync [Impact/Beam].

 (As of now, the only exceptions are Brock and Onix, and the Player and Pikachu, each of whom have their unique Sync Moves from the start despite being Stage 1 Pokémon.
 This is likely due to Onix’s evolution into Steelix removing its Rock typing, as well as Pikachu staying unevolved for the Player, but may change in the future.)